 - Provider-centered (indirect): This is easier to implement because it does not require input from the patient or resident, but providers often have less data about individual patients’ or residents’ care and outcomes because of reduced access to information on account of fewer interactions with them.

 EHRs reduce the clinician’s workload by automatically giving them access to information.
 They can also potentially streamline the physician’s workflow.
-EHR is able to provide various interfaces that help with care-related activities, including evidence-based decision support, quality management, and outcomes reporting.
+A nursing home software is able to provide various interfaces that help with care-related activities, including evidence-based decision support, quality management, and outcomes reporting.
 Your staff can save time reporting data and charting and, instead, further dedicate themselves to your residents.

 An electronic documentation system will: